b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 Moreover, declaring types can make your code run faster.

+Additionally, some [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) work better (improved code completions, and hints) when you place type declarations in your code.

 Personally, I like to use type declarations in my own functions (see upcoming @sec:julia_language_functions) to help me reason what they do.

 ### Meaningful variable names {#sec:julia_meaningful_variable_names}